-Photo 107 Floor plan and building plans 26.11.
+Photo 109 Floor plan and building plans 26.11.
 Are plans provided adequate to assist emergency response and meet the requirements of Regulation 6 of the Fire Safety Regulations 2022?
 HCC have produced plans to meet Regulation 6 of the Fire Safety Regulations 2022.
-Refer to 2.1 Confirmation of Regulation 11 of the Fire Safety Regulations 2022 26.12.
+Refer to 2.1 Confirmation of Regulation 11 of the Fire Private & confidential 50/85 Safety Regulations 2022 26.12.
 Has the responsible person provided the local fire and rescue authority adequate documentation relating to Regulation 5 (design and materials in external walls)?
-This Private & confidential 51/88 information must be communicated via electronic means.
+This information must be communicated via electronic means.
 It can be confirmed that HCC have provided HFRS with the necessary documentation which meets the requirements of Regulation 5 (design and materials in external walls).
-Initial surveys were carried out on 08/08/2017, which identified materials within the external wall meet the requirements of Approved Document B - B4.

-Photo 108

-17020-CTN-R011-RC-20170808.pdf

-26.13.
+Initial surveys were carried out on 25/08/2017.
+Following surveys completed by Fire Guidance UK LLP, findings from the report confirmed that the building had been over clad, however the insulation material behind the cladding is dense mineral wool and the type of cladding used to weather protect the insulation material is a thin-coat render system.
+To conclude, Block 2 is not over-clad with an ACM system and the insulation material and over-cladding meet the functional requirements of the Building Regulations.
+17020-FSO-R008-RA-20170825.pdf 26.13.
 Has the responsible person provided the local fire and rescue authority adequate documentation relating to Regulation 6 (floor plans and building plan)?
 This information must be communicated via electronic means.
 HCC to confirm.